makspll/bevy_mod_scripting/readme.md

   - The crate is still in development so I recommended pinning to a git commit
 - Add ScriptingPlugin to your app
 - Add the ScriptHosts you plan on using (`add_script_host`)
-  - Make sure to attach it to a stage running AFTER any systems which may generate modify/create/remove script components
+  - Make sure to attach it to a system set running AFTER any systems which may generate modify/create/remove script components
-- Add script handler stages to capture events in the priority range you're expecting (`add_script_handler_stage`)
+- Add script handlers to capture events in the priority range you're expecting (`add_script_handler_to_set`,`add_script_handler_to_base_set`)
 - Add systems which generate ScriptEvents corresponding to your script host
 - Add systems which add ScriptCollection components to your entities and fill them with scripts